-These platforms will become available in Q2 and Q3 of 2014.
+These platforms will become available soon.
 We will let you know as soon as we know when exactly.

 Of course!
 We offer e-mail and chat support to all users.
 Send us your queries and we can help you decide what kind of expertise you need — whether that be programming or design help.
 We’d be happy to introduce you to one of our partners.

 AppMachine’s Analytics page shows you how often your app has been downloaded from the various app stores.
 You can see your app’s ranking and the ratings that users have given it.
 What’s more, we monitor the use within the app.
 You can find out more about all the Analytics possibilities by clicking here.

 That will be no problem for a good developer.
 If you don’t have a developer nearby, get in touch with us.
 We’ll introduce you to one of our partners.
 You can reach us at firstname.lastname@example.org.Top

 You need to publish your app on your own account in the Google Play Store and the Apple App Store.
 Publishing apps to the Apple App Store requires an Apple developer license.
 This costs $99 per year.
 A Google Play Developer license is $25 (one-time fee).
 A Windows Phone Store individual license costs $19 (annually) and a company license costs $99 (annually).
 It is also possible to use our AppMachine Windows Phone Store account.